Learning is not done to you, it is something that you choose to do. ~ Seth Godin

 I spent a little over a year at my first college.
 I left with an embarrassingly low GPA and little to show for it.
 Before my time at that college was over I went to see my advisor.
 He was a sociology professor and seemed like a decent person.
-Unfortunately rather than helping me figure out what I needed to do to turn my situation around, he told me that I was going to fail out of school and would probably never finish college.
+Unfortunately rather than helping me figure out what I needed to do to turn my situation around, he told me that I was most certainly going to fail out of school and would probably never finish college.
 I can still see his office in my mind.
 Him at his desk with his smug face and condescending attitude feeling very proud of himself and confident in his guidance.
 Those few minutes he took out of his very important day to humiliate me have stuck with me over the past thirty years.

 There is a school of thought amongst people with whom I have shared this story that he was using “reverse psychology” to get me to dig deep and start succeeding in college.
 I get that.
 And I have used the same approach hundreds of times.
 But the key to using this technique to get someone to do the opposite of what you’re suggesting is knowing that the person has the skill set, stamina and space within herself to actually do it.
 I didn’t have any of those things.
 I think there could be a hundred reasons that the professor said what he said but the only one I think of now is that he was lazy.
 Sure, I was a terrible student.
 Sure, I didn’t make it to class enough.
 Sure, I was floating aimlessly in the sea of undeclared majors.
 But I truly wanted to do better and I wanted to figure it out how.
 I was a kid.
 And even though my parents where “academics”, they hadn’t prepared me to succeed in college.
 I had none of the skills that I needed to do well.